 To begin, get to the park an hour early.
 Once you’re in, make a beeline for Flight of Passage over in Pandora.
 This is our first parent swap of the day, so let the cast member know at the entrance that you’d like to do a rider switch.

 Don’t forget to let the cast member know at the entrance!
 Keep in mind that this is a rollercoaster that *spoiler alert* goes backward in almost complete darkness, creating the effect that you’re going upside down.
 So, even if your little one is tall enough, you may want to consider checking in with them first so they know it could get intense.

-On your way, feel free to take on Kali River Rapids – and parent swap if necessary – to cool off.
+On your way, feel free to take on Kali River Rapids – and parent swap if necessary – to cool off before making your way to DinoLand.
 Keep in mind that getting wet (possibly soaked) is basically a certainty, so make sure you’re prepared with ponchos or plan on walking around to dry off.

 Over in DinoLand, you’ll next go on DINOSAUR.
 This is our last ride with a height restriction, so remember to let the cast member know at the entrance.
 One thing we will make note of: Even if your kids are tall enough to ride, they could find the attraction very intense depending on how old they are.

 Before you head out of DinoLand, shake off the screaming with a primeval whirl (You see what we did there?
 Too soon?) on TriceraTop Spin.
 When we’re not in a pandemic, you’ll next want to backtrack a smidgen – don’t worry, it’ll be worth it – to see Finding Nemo the Musical.
 When it’s running, it’s the perfect way to unwind and catch some shade (and possibly a nap).